billahdotdev/Learn-Inkscape/README.md

 >> &bull;Inkscape supports gradients and patterns for filling shapes and paths.
 You can create linear, radial, or elliptical gradients with customizable colors and stops.
 >>
 >>
->>&bull;Similarly, you can fill shapes with patterns like stripes, dots, or custom designs.
+>>&bull; Similarly, you can fill shapes with patterns like stripes, dots, or custom designs.
 Inkscape provides a set of predefined patterns, and you can also create your own patterns.

 <br>
 <br>